 - Send or receive 50 e-mails, no attachments

 - Send or receive 50 e-mails, with either photos or other attached files

 - Download two songs or apps a day

 - View 50 Web pages a day

 - Stream 1/2 hour of music a day

 - Stream 10 minutes of video per day

 Then there's the plan I have now.
 I pay my set amount every month for data (plus taxes and fees), and I just use it without worry.
 Because it's unlimited.
 Other than the iPhoners now being courted, new Verizon Wireless customers get a little over 3GBytes for what I pay for unlimited data.
 I think that stinks.
 At the top end, Verizon Wireless offers a 10GByte plan for $80 a month (plus taxes and fees).
 Again--I say that this stinks.
 Verizon Wireless hooked me, and now they're moving my cheese.
 The day when I need a new phone, I would imagine my good thing will come to an end and I'll need to start monitoring my traffic to not go broke.
-Carumba.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Carumba.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio